tiberiu-telcean/scripts/README.md

 # My scripts

-tct : terminal video player. wrapper around mpv.
-It uses a dbus interface to make the screen not turn black.

-shp : if a program is not running, run it.
-If it is running, bring it to the front.

-suod / dc : rickroll that uses tct, when you mispell sudo, cd it plays this, similar to sl

-ytt : script that downloads videos from a site and plays it with tct

-pcompiled : Percentage of binaries on your system that are also in a specified directory AKA compiled.

 blur : blurs a transparent window.
 This only works if you have kde plasma *installed* and some software that makes a window transparent.
 Disappears when you close a window.

 matrix : script that launches a fullscreen terminal window with unimatrix.

-queue : run programs in a queue

 nope : wait for a directory to be created and cd into it.
 	nope requires it to be run in the current shell,